antonfirsov/docs/2016/10-Oct/week4/10-25-2016-week-in-dotnet.md

 The Changelog podcast
 ---------------------

-I hope you will forgive me for the self-promotion, but I had the chance to be [interviewed on the Changelog podcast](https://changelog.com/podcast/224) and you might want to check it out.
+I hope you will forgive me for the self-promotion...
+I had the chance to be [interviewed on the Changelog podcast](https://changelog.com/podcast/224) and you might want to check it out.

 Package of the week: FluentValidation
 -------------------------------------